dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ## Launch

-The build produces a launchable .war-file in the /target folder.
+The build produces a executable .war-file in the /target folder.
 The application can be launched with:

-    java -jar target/service-0.0.1-SNAPSHOT.war
+    java -jar target/maritimecloud-portal-0.0.1-SNAPSHOT.war

 or by using maven: